ImogenWren/currentSense/README.md

  I dont _think_ these steps had an impact on my eventual success, however they may be worth trying if lost.

  1. Changing global access to GPIO Pins: [Raspi Hardware Permissions](https://roboticsbackend.com/raspberry-pi-hardware-permissions/)
+    - Especially `sudo chmod g+rw /dev/gpiomem`
- 2. Adding `/home/pi/.arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/bin` to PATH$ in `/home/.bashrc` file.
+ 3. Adding `/home/pi/.arduino15/packages/arduino/tools/avrdude/6.3.0-arduino17/bin` to PATH$ in `/home/.bashrc` file.
 I dont think this worked, it was an attempt for a perminant fix for step 5 above.